Stage 1 training

 To do this an anaesthetist should have:

-1. completed a stage 1 training certificate and had it signed by their Regional Advisor (Anaesthesia) and Training Programme Director.
+- completed a stage 1 training certificate and had it signed by their Regional Advisor (Anaesthesia), or Deputy Regional Adviser (Anaesthesia), and one other designated trainer.

 Stage 1 top-up